AOMuiz/event-nextjs/README.md

 > Build a Event Listing Website Using PeddleSoft Graphql API

-> List all events .
+> List all events.

-> Filter table based on the selected gender.

-> Sort the table by clicking on the header in ascending or descending order.

-> Show the sum of the character and the total heights in cm(ft/in)
+> Each event with an Event Details Page

 ## Technologies Used